NU-MSR/msr-site/_site/README.md

 I don't like how this is currently done, so I'll leave it blank and edit it soon

 ### Adding Resources
-Adding a project is simply a matter of creating a .md file with any name in the _resources directory and starting that file off with a little bit of front matter in this format (taken from rtt.md):
+Adding a resource is simply a matter of creating a .md file with any name in the _resources directory and starting that file off with a little bit of front matter in this format (taken from rtt.md):
 ```
 ---
 title:   Rapidly Exploring Random Tree (RTT)